ICI3D/ICI3D.github.io/i3d/index.md

 ##Upcoming Deadlines

 ### September 15, 2014
-For exchanges starting on or after January 1, 2015 <br>
+For exchanges starting on or after January 1, 2015
 Applicants will be notified of their status by October 1

 ### March 15, 2015
-For exchanges starting on or after July 1, 2015 <br>
+For exchanges starting on or after July 1, 2015
 Applicants will be notified of their status by April 1